shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 # Quickstart
-This document is intended for technical architects and developers that need to integrate with ShipperHQ’s Shipping Insights API to build their own integration to retrieve shipment details from ShipperHQ.
+This document is intended for technical architects and developers that need to integrate with ShipperHQ’s Rates API to build their own integration to retrieve shipment details from ShipperHQ.

 Note, this does not document the standard types and fields the API provides.
-This information is included in the [Shipping Insights API](https://dev.shipperhq.com/order-view-service/) documentation or can be obtained via our API playground.
+This information is included in the [Shipping Insights API](https://dev.shipperhq.com/rate-service/) documentation or can be obtained via our API playground.

 Our Rate API is implemented in GraphQL.
 See the [SDK Quickstart](../quickstart/) for more information.